Subject (Course): International Trade and Doing Business in Angola (Africa).

 - To develop a business plan for the Angolan Market

-Sample of the subject - Doing Business in Angola
+Sample of the subject - Foreign Trade and Doing Business in Angola

 Subject Description: Foreign Trade and Business in Angola:

 Angola is the second-largest African petrol exporter (after Nigeria).

 Angola is an African frontier market.